bbcawodu/careadvisors-backend/docs/Staff_Backend_API.md

 To retrieve scheduled consumer appointments for a given navigator, submit a GET request to: http://picbackend.herokuapp.com/v1/viewscheduledappointments/? with the following MANDATORY parameter: "navid"

+- "navid" must be a base 10 integer

 - The response will be a JSON document with the following format:
 ```
 {